CSU-CS150B/CS150B-Lab-Instructions/PizzaOrder.md

 Create your own test for this function using this string: “cheese, pepperoni, 3000”

 The value you should see should be 30.

+## Too Much Cheese!
+(Step 4)
+This function returns True or False depending on if there is cheese in the order.
+Remember cheese can only be topping one because it is 5 letters.
+You will have to call the get_topping_one function and if that value is equal to cheese, return True.
+Otherwise, return False.
+In case you forgot how to call functions inside of functions, here is an example:

+def appleCount(numApples): # helper function
+    total += numApples
+    return total
+def findTotalApples():
+    totalApples = appleCount(numApples) # creating a variable and assigning it to total from the helper function

+Hint: Pass the pizza_order parameter into get_topping_one when calling the function